 Major and Minor alleles simply refer to the frequency with which an allele is found in a given population: a Minor allele is one that is expresses less often than a Major one.

-On the other hand “risk alleles” are alleles that we know is responsible for commons diseases and usually defined by the minor allele.
+On the other hand “risk alleles” are alleles that we know are responsible for commons diseases and usually defined by the minor allele.

 Common risk alleles are often detected by genome-wide association studies (GWAS).
 GWAS are a type of case-control study in which people with the condition being studied are compared to similar people without the condition.
-Each person’s complete set of DNA, or genome, is surveyed by examining a strategically selected area of genetic markers, called single nucleotide polymorphisms (SNPs).
+Each person’s complete DNA, or genome, is surveyed by examining a strategically selected area of genetic markers, called single nucleotide polymorphisms (SNPs).
 The goal is to discover new “risk alleles” responsible for certain diseases.

 We often used for various calculation P-values and Z-scores.
-P-value helps us determine the significance of our result, all hypothesis tests ultimately use a p-value to weigh the strength of the evidence.
+P-value helps us determine the significance of some measurement.
+All hypothesis tests ultimately use a p-value to weigh the strength of the evidence.
 The p-value is a number between 0 and 1 and interpreted in the following way:

 A small p-value (typicaly<= 0.05 ) indicates strong evidence of our hypothesis